West Freehold, New Jersey

 West Freehold is an unincorporated community and census-designated place (CDP) within Freehold Township, in Monmouth County, New Jersey, United States.
-As of the 2010 United States Census, the CDP's population was 13,613.
-Due to the community's close proximity to the Battle of Monmouth, West Freehold is home to several important historical structures, which have been preserved in the 'West Freehold Village Historic District'.
-The historically preserved Monmouth Battlefield, along with the historic villages of Clarksburg, Englishtown, Smithburg and Tennent are a short distance away.
+As of the 2020 census, the CDP's population was 13,596.
+Due to the community's proximity to the Battle of Monmouth, West Freehold is home to several important historical structures, which have been preserved in the West Freehold Village Historic District.

 History

-The State of New Jersey became a colony of England on June 24, 1664, after the Duke of York granted a patent to Sir George Carteret and Lord John Berkely for what is now New Jersey.
+New Jersey became a colony of England on June 24, 1664, after the Duke of York granted a patent to Sir George Carteret and Lord John Berkely for what is now New Jersey.

-West Freehold (also historically known as 'Mount's Corner') was settled as early as the late seventeenth century by primarily of English and Scottish Presbyterians, Baptists, and Quakers escaping religious persecution from Scotland and nearby New England.
-A major transportation artery that was located in West Freehold was "The Burlington Path", a stagecoach route meant to connect Burlington, which was at the time the Capital of West Jersey, and Perth Amboy, which was at the time the Capital of East Jersey.
-Much of modern day Monmouth Road/West Main Street (County Route 537) coincides in general direction and trajectory with this historic stagecoach route.
-Many colonial era structures are still standing in the 'West Freehold Village Historic District', near the intersection of West Main Street and Stillwells Corner Road/Wemrock Road.
+West Freehold (also historically known as "Mount's Corner") was settled as early as the late seventeenth century primarily by English and Scottish Presbyterians, Baptists, and Quakers escaping religious persecution from Scotland and nearby New England.
+A major transportation artery that was located in West Freehold was the Burlington Path, a stagecoach route that connected Burlington, which was at the time the capital of West Jersey, and Perth Amboy, which was at the time the capital of East Jersey.
+Much of modern-day Monmouth Road/West Main Street (County Route 537) coincides in general direction and trajectory with this historic stagecoach route.
+Many colonial-era structures are still standing in the West Freehold Village Historic District, near the intersection of West Main Street and Stillwells Corner Road/Wemrock Road.

+The Battle of Monmouth during the American Revolutionary War was fought in countryside less than 2 mi northwest of West Freehold.

 Mount's Tavern

-Today known as Moore's Tavern & Restaurant, this tavern is one of the most famous historical structures in the Township.
-As a stagecoach stop for "the Burlington Path", there is documentation of the tavern's license being renewed from 1787, suggesting that the tavern was in use prior to that.
-Moses Mount, a Private during the Revolutionary War and aide to George Washington, was the inn's first keeper.
+Today known as Moore's Tavern & Restaurant, this tavern at the corner of Main Street and Stillwells Corner Road is one of the most well-known historic structures in Freehold Township.
+As a stagecoach stop for the Burlington Path, there is documentation of the tavern's license being renewed from 1787, suggesting that the tavern was in use prior to that.
+Moses Mount, a private during the Revolutionary War and aide to George Washington, was the inn's first keeper.

-The Levi Solomon Farmstead
+Levi Solomon Farmstead

-The township in its early days was a place of refuge for persecuted religious groups, such as Presbyterians, Baptists, and Quakers.
+Freehold Township in its early days was a place of refuge for persecuted religious groups, such as Presbyterians, Baptists, and Quakers.
 The Solomon family were some of New Jersey's earliest Jewish settlers.
-They settled on a large piece of farmland, roughly where much of the modern day shopping center 'Mount's Corner' is located, as early as 1720.
-During the Battle of Monmouth, their dwelling had suffered significant damage from invading British troops.
+They settled on a large piece of farmland, roughly where much of the present Mount's Corner Shopping Center is located, as early as 1720.
+During the Battle of Monmouth, their dwelling suffered significant damage from invading British troops.
 Luckily, matriarch Hannah Solomon, who was widowed, and her two sons were able to save their house after it was set on fire.
-The original barn that was built on the farm in the 1800s is now the location of the Monmouth County Jewish Heritage Museum; "dedicated to the promotion of public awareness of the county’s Jewish heritage for the education and enjoyment of both children and adults."
+The original barn that was built on the farm in the 1800s is now the location of the Monmouth County Jewish Heritage Museum, "dedicated to the promotion of public awareness of the county's Jewish heritage for the education and enjoyment of both children and adults."